Best 4-Season Tents in the UK

 Peak Height: 130cm

-The Eurohike Avon is a durable, practical tent designed for all types of weather.
+The Eurohike Avon is an inexpensive, practical 4-season tent designed for all types of weather.
 Its waterproof flysheet, with a 2000mm hydrostatic head, kept me dry through 18 hours of heavy rain.
 Even in 50 mph gusts, the tent held up remarkably, with just a tiny leak by the side entrance, which was manageable.
 The tent’s ventilation system works well too, thanks to its built-in air vents.
 The bedroom stayed condensation-free, even as temperatures dipped to 2°C at night.
 However, condensation was noticeable in the porch area.
 The darkened bedroom feature blocks 80% of sunlight, so I wasn’t woken up at sunrise, making for comfortable mornings.

 In terms of space, the Avon is generous.
 The bedroom is large enough to fit both a single and double airbed, and it comfortably accommodates three people.
 There are handy storage pockets on each side and a hook for hanging a lantern, keeping things organised.
 The spacious porch area with both front and side doors provides easy access and enough room for gear.
 You can fit a chair, a small table, and a camping stove in the vestibule.
 My only minor complaint is with the flimsy zips and the poles, which were challenging to slide in, but easier to remove with a push.
 Overall, I’m very pleased with the Eurohike Avon and would recommend it, especially for campers facing unpredictable weather.
 My dog also loved it—always a good sign!